+The Incorporation by Reference Statement filed with the FP must still be corrected, as the "2003" date in (a)(1) is not consistent with the Statement's date of "2008", with 3 sections of Standard 1547 dated 2005, 2008, and 2007.

-- (a) A net energy metered project which connects to the electric grid by means of a single-phase or three-phase inverter shall be deemed to be compliant with the technical specifications for the generation unit itself, as established by Puc 900, if the unit complies with the minimum requirements set forth in the following national standards: - (1) The "IEEE Recommended Practice for Utility Interconnections ANSI/IEEE STD 1547" issued by the Institute of Electrical and Electronic Engineers, Inc., New York, NY, July, 2003; and - (2) The "ULX 741, Standard for Inverters, Converters, Controllers with Interconnection System Equipment for Ose with Distributed Generation Resources", issued by Underwriters Laboratories, Inc., of 333 Pfingsten Road, Northbrook, Illinois 60062, May.
-2007. - (b) A net metered system shall be installed in accordance with the National Electrical Code, 2008, issued by the National Fire Protection Association, Quincy, Massachusetts;
+(a) A net energy metered project which connects to the electric grid by means of a single-phase or 3phase inverter shall be deemed to be compliant with the technical specifications for the generation unit itself, as established by Puc 900, if the unit complies with the minimum requirements set forth in the following national standards:

+(1) The TEEE Standard #547 (2003) for Interconnecting Distributed Power/Resources with Electric Power Systems Recommended Practice for Utility Interconnections ANSI/IEEE STD 1547/ issued by the institute of Electrical and Electronic Engineers Inc. New York INM, July 2003 and

+(2) The MUL 1741.
+Standard to Inverters, Converters, Controllers with Interconnection System Equipment for Use with Distributed Generation Resources!.
+Issued by Underwriters/Laboratorics; Inc. 761533 Pringsten/Road, Eloribbiook, Illinois 600623 (48), 42, 42, 40, 1007.

+(b) A het metered system shall be installed in accordance with the State Building Code, including the National Electrical Code, pursuant to RSA 155-A:1, IV as may be modified from time to time by the State Building Code Review Board pursuant to RSA 155-A:10, V.2008, issued by the National Fire Protection Association, Quincy, Massachusetts;

-PART Puc 907 COMPLIANCE PATH FOR GENERATION UNITS NOT USING AN INVERTER
+PART/Puc 907 COMPLIANCE PATH FOR GENERATION UNITS NOT USING AN INVERTER